-- Describe the specific collaborative research/scholarship/creative endeavors to be conducted with the funds with enough specificity so reviewers may understand how the proposed objectives will be accomplished.
-The scope of the activities must align with the 18-month funding period and the requested budget. - If any teaming/ideation activities are proposed, include detailed descriptions and justifications for the activities. - As appropriate for the project, describe data/information sources to be used; methods of analysis or development; engagement with relevant technologies, platforms, resources, or audiences; etc. - Provide a project leadership, management, and collaboration strategy that details the relevant experience, expertise, and roles of the PI and essential project personnel; strategies for meaningful engagement and collaboration; the roles of any partners who will engage in or support the project (see Letters of Commitment below); and how interdisciplinary convergence will be achieved if the team is interdisciplinary. - Note: It is critical to demonstrate the team's existing capacity to effectively conduct collaborative research, scholarship, and/or creative endeavors and how the leadership/management/collaboration plan builds on existing practices.
+- Describe the specific research/scholarship/creative endeavors to be conducted with the funds with enough specificity so reviewers may understand how the proposed objectives will be accomplished.
+The scope of the activities must align with a one-year funding period and the requested budget. - As appropriate for the project, describe data/information sources to be used; methods of analysis or development; engagement with relevant technologies, platforms, resources, or audiences; etc. - If the project is collaborative, summarize the roles and responsibilities of the PI and other essential project personnel.